-The Ekspress-AM 6 is a communications satellites for russian domestic communication services.
+The Ekspress-AM 6 is a communications satellites for Russian domestic communication services.

 The lifetime of the spacecraft has been increased to 15 years.
-While the spacecraft itself is built by russian RSCC (Kosmicheskiya Svyaz), the communication payloads are built by MacDonald, Dettwiler and Associates Ltd. (MDA).
+While the spacecraft itself is built by Russian RSCC (Kosmicheskiya Svyaz), the communication payloads are built by MacDonald, Dettwiler and Associates Ltd. (MDA).
 It consists of 14 C-band, 44 Ku-band, 12 Ka-band and 2 L-band transponders.

 Five transponders are leased to Eutelsat and are marketed under the name Eutelsat 53A since May 2015.

 The satellite was launched on a Proton-M Briz-M (Ph.3) rocket from Baikonur.
 The Briz-M upper stage shut down too early in the 4th burn and left the satellite in a lower than planned orbit (31307 km × 37784 km, 0.7°).
-The satellite can reach the operational geostationary orbit by using its own propulsion.
+The satellite reached the operational geostationary orbit by using its own propulsion.